A Review of the Best Pulse Oximeters for Hospitals

 Categories of SpO2 Monitoring Devices

-The use of SpO2 monitoring devices at home and in hospital settings is now on the rise with COVID-19 (a disease that causes shortness of breath and impacts blood oxygen levels) contributing to this surge.
+The use of SpO2 monitoring devices at home and in hospital settings is now on the rise, with COVID-19 (a disease that causes shortness of breath and impacts blood oxygen levels) contributing to this surge.
 Other conditions requiring pulse oximetry include heart failure, heart attack, and chronic obstructive pulmonary disease (COPD).

 The US Food and Drug Administration (FDA) categorizes pulse oximeters into two.

-• Prescription oximeters: These are FDA-approved devices with a 510(k) clearance, meaning they’re accurate, safe, and effective.
+• Prescription pulse oximeters: These are FDA-approved devices with a 510(k) clearance, meaning they’re accurate, safe, and effective.
 Prescription oximeters are suitable for hospital settings, although you can use them at home.

 • Over-the-counter (OTC) oximeters: OTC oximeters are not FDA-reviewed.
 These are often found in stores or online, and you can buy them directly from retailers.
 The FDA does not recommend these oximeters for medical use; however, you can use them for sporting or aviation purposes.

-Top Spo2 Monitoring Devices for Hospitals
+Top SpO2 Monitoring Devices for Hospitals

 1. Nonin Avant 9600 Tabletop Oximeter

-Product Specifications:
+Product Specifications

 • SpO2 Display Range: 0%–100%